zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/prepare-setup/prepare-setup.md

 ### Prerequisites

-- You have an Oracle Free Tier or Paid Cloud account.
+- You have an Oracle Cloud account.
+- You are signed in to the Oracle Cloud Infrastructure Console.
 - You created SSH Keys.

-### Assumptions

-- You are signed in to Oracle Cloud Infrastructure.

 ## **STEP 1**: Download Oracle Resource Manager stack ZIP files to your local computer.